Eukaryot/sonic3air/framework/external/curl/curl/docs/INSTALL.md

     LDFLAGS=-Wl,-R/usr/local/ssl/lib ./configure --with-openssl

-## More Options
+## Static builds

 To force a static library compile, disable the shared library creation by running configure like:

     ./configure --disable-shared

-To tell the configure script to skip searching for thread-safe functions, add an option like:

-    ./configure --disable-thread
+The configure script is primarily done to work with shared/dynamic third party dependencies.
+When linking with shared libraries, the dependency "chain" is handled automatically by the library loader - on all modern systems.

+If you instead link with a static library, you need to provide all the dependency libraries already at the link command line.

+Figuring out all the dependency libraries for a given library is hard, as it might involve figuring out the dependencies of the dependencies and they vary between platforms and change between versions.

+When using static dependencies, the build scripts mostly assume that you, the user, provide all the necessary additional dependency libraries as additional arguments in the build.
+With configure, by setting `LIBS` or `LDFLAGS` on the command line.

+Building statically is not for the faint of heart.

+## Debug

 If you are a curl developer and use gcc, you might want to enable more debug options with the `--enable-debug` option.

-curl can be built to use a whole range of libraries to provide various useful services, and configure will try to auto-detect a decent default.
-But if you want to alter it, you can select how to deal with each individual library.
+curl can be built to use a whole range of libraries to provide various useful services, and configure tries to auto-detect a decent default.
+If you want to alter it, you can select how to deal with each individual library.

 ## Select TLS backend